sagemath/trac_to_gh/Issue 7156.md

 # Issue 7156: prereq-0.4 has a minor portability issue.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7156

 Original creator: drkirkby